brettdavidson3/code-breaker/README.md

 Code Breaker is written in Java 8 and relies on the [libgdx framework](https://github.com/libgdx/libgdx).
 Currently, **only the Desktop version of the game is supported**.

-### Install Java 8 SE
+### Install Java 8 SDK

-To begin development you must first install Java 8 SDK.
+To begin development you must first install the Java 8 SDK.
 You can download and install it  [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html?ssSourceSiteId=ocomen).

 ### Choose your development environment

 Libgdx is designed to work via the command line or in your favorite IDE.
 Development in IntelliJ is recommended as most work to this date has been done in that environment.
 If you choose another development environment you may have to iron out some additional configuration details.

 #### IntelliJ Setup